“Well, I guess qigong isn’t for me then,” I said out loud.

 19. Aim for twice daily.
 The dosage is important in qigong.
 And for some reason, twice a day is more than twice as powerful.
 Practicing twice a day seems to create a momentum that you can’t get with once a day.
 Also, if you shoot for twice a day, you’ll still do once a day on bad days.
 If you shoot for once a day, you’ll skip practice entirely on bad days.

 20. Experiment with when.
 Students often ask if they should do qigong before or after yoga/meditation/running.
 I’ve found that some students prefer to do qigong first, and then go for a run.
 Others prefer the exact opposite.
 Experiment, and find what works for you.
 If it’s a mind-body practice (like yoga), then you can count it as one of your daily practice sessions.
 For example, if you do yoga in the morning, and qigong in the evening — then it counts as a twice daily qigong practice.

 21. Be skeptical.
 But stay open.
 Be skeptical of what qigong masters say (including me).
 But stay open.
 Stay open enough that you are willing to experiment.
 I was skeptical of qigong in the beginning, but I stayed open.
 And I’m so grateful that I did.

 There you go.
 The modern rules of Qigong.
 Did I miss any?
 What do you think?
 Let me know in the comments below.
-Mindfully yours, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
+Best regards, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
 I’ve already taught thousands of people from all over the world how to use qigong for their own stubborn health challenges.
 As the director of Flowing Zen and a board member for the National Qigong Association, I'm fully committed to helping people with these arts.
 In addition to my blog, I also teach online courses and offer in-person retreats and workshops.